 Lastly, the most important metric to measure before attempting to expand or develop your market is ROI.
 In this step of the process, compare the upfront costs of developing your market as intended with the projected revenue numbers of a successful expansion.

-If the ROI is not encouraging enough to move forward with, you may need to go back to the drawing board and determine a new growth strategy and set of goals.
+If the ROI is not encouraging enough to move forward with, you may need to go back to the drawing board and determine a new growth strategy.

 Featured Tool: Growth Strategy and Planning Template